Infection Prevention & Resilience 2026

 09.40 – 09.55 – Keynote address – The National Infection Strategy

-Professor Matt Inada-Kim, National clinical director for infection and antimicrobial resistance, NHS England (Invited)
+Professor Matt Inada-Kim, National Clinical Director for Infection and AMR, NHS England (Invited)

 09.55 – 10.10 – Preventing Surgical Site Infections in the NHS